<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <tr>

-<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Factor 2, Emotional Ties</td>
+<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Parental rights</td>

-<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">The love, affection, and emotional connection between each parent and the child</td>
+<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Constitutional right of a fit parent to direct their child&#8217;s upbringing</td>

 </tr>